-The soft limit on the total size (in pages) of all pipes created or set by a single unprivileged user (i.e., one with neither the CAP\SYS\RESOURCE nor the CAP\SYS\ADMIN capability).
+The soft limit on the total size (in pages) of all pipes created or set by a single unprivileged user (i.e., one with neither the CAP_SYS_RESOURCE nor the CAP_SYS_AD?
+MIN capability).
 So long as the total number of pages allocated to pipe buffers for this user is at this limit, individual pipes created by a user will be limited to one page, and attempts to increase a pipe's capacity will be denied.
 When the value of this limit is zero, no soft limit is applied.
-The default value for this file is 16384, which permits creating up to 1024 pipes with the default capacity.
+The default value capacity.